IDENTITY THEFT AWARENESS

-Properly training employees and bringing awareness to them is a necessary component in keeping them from making mistakes that will cause a major liability.
+Properly training employees and educators and bringing awareness to them is a necessary component in keeping them from making mistakes that will cause a major liability.

 "The average person will not discover that their identity has been stolen until 14 months after the crime."